Brodon History, Family Crest & Coats of Arms

 Some of the Brodon family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Brodon family to the New World and Oceana
+Migration of the Brodon family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Brodons to arrive on North American shores: Widow Breton and son who settled in Charles Town [Charleston], South Carolina in 1732; J. Breton settled in New Orleans in 1820; Elizabeth Breton settled in New York in 1820.